rolshoven/slds-eval/README.md

 ### Evaluating Fine-Tuned Models

-To evaluate on of our (or your own) fine-tuned models, you first need to deploy it somewhere.
+To evaluate one of our (or your own) fine-tuned models, you first need to deploy it somewhere.
 We used [vLLM](https://github.com/vllm-project/vllm) to serve our fine-tuned models locally.
 You can do the same by installing the `vLLM` pip package and then running something like this:

 ```bash
 python -m vllm.entrypoints.openai.api_server \